What Is A Consumer Proposal?

-Because a Consumer Proposal in Canada can only be submitted to your creditors by a Licensed Insolvency Trustee (also known as a LIT), a debt consolidation firm or credit counselor cannot file a Consumer Proposal for you nor can you file a Consumer Proposal on your own.
+Because a Division One or Consumer Proposal in Canada can only be submitted to your creditors by a Licensed Insolvency Trustee (also known as a LIT), a debt consolidation firm or credit counselor cannot file a Consumer Proposal for you nor can you file a Consumer Proposal on your own.
 Because the Bankruptcy and Insolvency Act states that only a Licensed Insolvency Trustee can file the proposal, the integrity of the system stands firm.
 Trustees are licensed through the Federal Government and understand both Provincial and Federal laws.
 They are required to perform a face-to-face Assessment with you and ensure all unsecured debts, all assets and all other pertinent information (including a detailed household income and expense report) is prepared and signed.
 This ensures the proposal is being filed properly so it is legally-binding on you and all your unsecured creditors once accepted by a simple majority of your creditors.

 In order to be eligible to file a Consumer Proposal you must an insolvent person, be unable to pay your debts as they become due and have total debts of less than $250,000 (excluding the mortgage on your principal residence).
 You must also have a stable source of income, to ensure that you will be able to make the monthly proposal payments, and have no prior proposal proceedings still open.

-Absolutely.
 You can withdraw a Consumer Proposal within the first 60 days of filing the proposal.
 However, the danger in doing so is that all the unsecured creditors would then be able to descend on you again, demanding full repayment with interest charges added for the period since the Consumer Proposal was first filed.
 If you are seriously considering withdrawing your proposal, we strongly recommend you first speak to the Trustee that is handling your Consumer Proposal about the alternatives available to you (for example, the filing of a personal bankruptcy as an alternative way of dealing with your debt pressures).

 Generally, most employers will not ask if you have filed either a bankruptcy or proposal.
 However, some industries, specifically the financial or insurance sectors, may require that you disclose this information.
 By choosing to file a Consumer Proposal, rather than a personal bankruptcy, you can then retain your professional credentials or license (as in the case of an insurance broker, a director of a corporation, a licensed real estate broker, lawyer etc.)